twedl/sparkify-datalake/README.md

 # Schema for Song Play Analysis

-This repo has python code and sql queries for a data pipeline in AWS (S3, EMR and Spark) that creates analytical database for song play analysis at Sparkify.
+Sparkify requires an ETL pipeline to handle the activity of a large and growing userbase.
+This repo has python code and sql queries for a data pipeline in AWS (S3, EMR and Spark) that creates analytical database for song play analysis.
 Analysis could include summary statistics for song plays by user type, time, artist, and location, among many other possibilities.

 ## Setup